DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 Kopia is a new open source backup utility with basically **all** modern features.</br>
-Cross-platform, deduplication, encryption, compression, multithreaded speed, native cloud storage support, repository replication, snapshots mounting, GUI versions, server version,...
+Cross-platform, deduplication, encryption, compression, multithreaded speed, native cloud storage support, repository replication, snapshots mounting, GUI version, server version,...

 Written in golang.<br>
 Embedded webGUI for server mode is done in React.
-KopiaUI comes with electron.
+KopiaUI comes packaged with electron.

 ### Ways to use Kopia

 * **cli** - Command line.<br>
   You call the kopia binary passing some commands, it executes stuff, done.<br>
   Deployment requires extra work - scripts with configs, scheduling.
-* **Kopia Server** - kopia binary runs in the server mode.<br> Runs in the background, with its web server answering at url: `localhost:51515`<br>
+* **Kopia Server** - kopia binary runs in server mode.<br> Runs in the background, with its web server answering at url: `localhost:51515`<br>
-  Through the web GUI the management is easier than using cli.
-  As an addition to normal backup functions, the server mode can also act as a centralized repository for other machines running kopia instances.<br>
+  Web GUI makes the management easier than using cli.
+Additionally in server mode kopia can serve as a centralized repository for other machines that run kopia instances.<br>
   Deployment requires extra work similar to cli, but actual use is through web GUI.
 * **KopiaUI** - GUI version.<br>
-  KopiaUI comes packaged with electron to provide the feel of a standalone desktop app.<br>
+  Kopia that comes packaged with electron to provide the feel of a standalone desktop app.<br>
   Good for simple deployment where average user just wants to backup stuff.<br>
   Benefits over cli or server is easier setup and management.<br>
   Drawback is that it runs under one user and only when that user is logged in.